-The furniture market is closely tied to the housing market and consumer confidence, and is largely dependent on these two factors.
-While the Company experienced good overall growth during FY13, monthly sales were volatile and Directors remain cautious for the 2014 year.
-The recent further decline in official interest rates should be a positive for consumer confidence but the impact of this could be diluted by any worsening of the unemployment rate and its impact.
-A decline in the AUD against the USD brings a risk of gross margin decline but will be addressed through product range and price point management.
+The furniture market is closely tied to the housing market and consumer confidence, and is largely dependent on these two external factors.
+While the Company experienced pleasing overall growth during FY14, monthly sales continue to remain volatile and Directors continue to be cautious for the FY15 year.
+Continuing low interest rates and sustained housing construction should result in favourable market conditions.

+Any further decline in the AUD against the USD will bring a risk of gross margin decline and this will continue to be addressed through product range and price point management, which to date has been successful.
 Directors expect sales and profit to improve over the next few years as the Company continues to expand its store network.